 Who is more likely to have Bipolar Disorder?

 Bipolar Disorder is more common in young adults and adults than in children and teenagers.
 Research shows that the diagnosis of Bipolar disorder isn’t influenced by ethnicity or gender.
 Having family members with the disorder, increases risk for developing a disorder (but does not guarantee it).

 How do I know if I have Bipolar Disorder?

 Someone with Bipolar Disorder will have unusual and extreme changes in mood, behavior, and energy levels every day that last most of the day, for at least a week at a time.
-This change in mood and behavior is very likely to be noticeable to family, friends, co-workers, and teachers.
-A person with Bipolar Disorder may have a lot of trouble sleeping and being calm, or may have trouble feeling good enough to do every day things.
+This change in mood and behavior would be noticeable to family, friends, co-workers, and teachers.
+A person with Bipolar Disorder may have a lot of trouble sleeping and being calm, may have unusual and extreme behaviors or may have trouble feeling good enough to do every day things.

 What problems can Bipolar Disorder cause?